mmbillah/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my personal website which serves to showcase my portfolio.
 I am currently a PhD Candidate in the School of Mechanical and Materials Engineering and alongside pursuing my Master's Degree in Statistics at Washington State University, Pullman.
-I am actively looking for internships in Data Science and Machine Learning positions for Summer 2022.
+I am actively looking for internships (in summer 2023) as well as full time positions in Data Science, Machine Learning or similar roles.

-My PhD research is focused on developing a complex numerical model in C++ and Fortran programming language and performing stochastic (Monte Carlo) simulations for investigating drug delivery via blood-brain barrier (BBB).
+My PhD research has been primarily focused on developing a complex numerical model in C++ and Fortran programming language and performing stochastic (Monte Carlo) simulations for investigating drug delivery via blood-brain barrier (BBB).
+Lately, I have been working on utilizing Physics Informed Neural Networks (PINNs) for solving heat treansfer problems.
 I am also studying complex polymer/solvent/nonsolvent systems for industrial applications using atomistic models and molecular dynamics simulations.

 Pursuing MS in Statistics has fueled my interest in exploring the expansive world of deep learning and data science to decipher intriguing, real-life problems.